 The Presidential Jobs Summit in 1998 and the Growth and Development Summit (GDS) in June 2003 brought these sectors together to collectively take advantage of the conditions in South Africa for faster growth and development.

 At the GDS, a comprehensive set of agreements was concluded to address urgent challenges in a practical way and to speed up job-creating growth and development.

-Partnership between government and civil society has been further strengthened by the creation of a number of working groups through which sectors of society - business, organised labour, higher education, religious leaders, youth and women - engage regularly with the President.
+Partnership between government and civil society was further strengthened by the creation of a number of working groups through which sectors of society - business, organised labour, higher education, religious leaders, youth and women - engage regularly with the President.

-From the start, government placed emphasis on meeting basic needs through programmes for socio-economic development such as the provision of housing, piped water, electricity, education and healthcare, as well as social grants for those in need.
+In the First Decade of Freedom, government placed emphasis on meeting basic needs through programmes for socio-economic development such as the provision of housing, piped water, electricity, education and healthcare, as well as social grants for those in need.